lastres0rt/UdacityProject-One/README.md

 ### April 21, 2017
 #### Stable Release
-(No major changes planned at this point.)
+(No major changes planned at this point.
+It would be good to come up with something, though.)